shawnmckinney/py-fortress/README.md

     git clone https://github.com/shawnmckinney/py-fortress.git
     ```

-2. Prepare it to use the directory server running inside docker container:
+2. Prepare it to use the directory server running inside docker container

     This uses the `$CONTAINER_PORT` from above to edit the port automatically:
     ```
     python3 test/edit-config.py
     ```

- * This program auto updates the ldap listener port in the config file: [py-fortress-cfg](test/py-fortress-cfg.json)
+ * Above program auto updates the ldap listener port in the config file: [py-fortress-cfg](test/py-fortress-cfg.json)
  If you get this error:
  ```
  File "test/edit-config.py", line 10, in <module>